top of page

 Support for prisoners serving life sentences and their loved ones

 Currently, in the UK, a large proportion of the prison population are serving some form of life sentence, leaving thousands of families grappling with emotional and financial challenges.
-The prevalence of long and life sentences is on the rise, necessitating our remembrance of the innocent children and loved ones left behind.
+The prevalence of long and life sentences is on the rise, necessitating our remembrance of the hidden victims left behind.

-A significant portion of our prison population are serving mandatory life sentences, which entail specific minimum tariffs individuals must complete entirely before qualifying for parole.
-Even after completing the sentence, there is no guarantee of release, as automatic release is not granted to any prisoner serving an indeterminate sentence.
+A significant portion of our prison population are serving life sentences, which entail specific minimum tariffs individuals must complete entirely before qualifying for parole.
+Even after completing the minimum tariff, there is no guarantee of release, as automatic release is not granted to any prisoner serving an indeterminate sentence.
 Consequently, some individuals may end up serving many additional years beyond their tariff.

 We are the only official network in the UK solely dedicated to assisting life-sentenced prisoners or their families on the outside.
 Our aim is to establish an open community and support group that addresses the experiences of prisoners and families enduring their loved ones' sentences, while raising awareness of the effects of these sentences on prisoners, families, and friends.